XylonFu/JsonlBatch/README.md

 ### Handling Synchronous SDKs

-If you must use a blocking library, wrap the blocking call in `await asyncio.to_thread(...)` to prevent it from stalling the framework.
+If you must use a blocking library (e.g., a synchronous database driver), wrap the blocking call in `await asyncio.to_thread(...)` to keep the framework responsive.

 ```python
 # Inside process_record